gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

 - it makes copies of the parent process and the values are copied to a separated memory space
 - after fork() is evoked, the processes will execute the next instruction
 - the return value of forked processes will be different
-- fork() returns a value of 0to the child process and an integer process id to parent process (to differentiate them)
+- fork() returns a value of 0 to the child process and an integer process id to parent process (to differentiate them)
 - no shared memory between child and parent process
 - this makes for a lot of overhead ^ as everything is duplilcated
 - also hard to communicate since data space not shared
 - if your pid = 0 it means you ar ein the child process, and non zero means you are in the parent process

-### Thread
+#### Thread
 - 2 different parts of memory space
 - give us more efficient way to implement task
 - each different thread has a specific memory space
 - need to know state of thread
 - with threads, multiple processes can be run in differnet data space
 - in memory layout of multithreaded program, there is a single process address space with multiple thread address spaces with their own object data and status
+- with threads, process is broken into 2 parts
+    - program wide resources such as global data and program isntructions (process)
+    - info pertaining to exwecution state of contorl system ,such as PC and stack (thread)

+#### Memory Space for Multithreaded Program
+- global data, code, heap is shared
+- stack is not shared

 #### Single thread vs multithreaded
-- ?
+- for single, the code, data and files are shared
+- for single threaded, the registers and stack are not shared but there is only one thread
+- for multithreaded, the code, data and files are shared and there are many threads

 #### Advatnage of THreads
 - efficient communication ince there is shared address space